Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 <p align="center"><img height="200px" src="documentation/images/readme_homepage.png"></p>

 1. Upon clicking a category the host then prompts the user to start the quiz using the 'Start Quiz' button.
-1. This will lead to the host asking his first question.
-The user can then enter their answer in the form and then submit with the button.
+1. This will cause the host to ask his first question.
+The user can then enter their answer into the form and submit with the 'Submit' button.

 <p align="center"><img height="200px" src="documentation/images/readme_submit.png"></p>

-1. They will either be correct or incorrect.
+1. The host will then determine whether the user is correct or incorrect.
- - If correct, The user will have be allowed to continue to the next question & the quiz will continue.
+ - If correct, The user will be allowed to continue to the next question and the quiz will continue.

  <p align="center"><img height="200px" src="documentation/images/readme_correct.png"></p>

  - If incorrect, then unfortunately the users run is over.
-A popup appears giving feedback of the users score and category chosen and prompts them to play again.
+A popup appears giving feedback to the user and prompts them to play again.

  <p align="center"><img height="200px" src="documentation/images/readme_incorrect.png"></p>